snet-al/baseknowledge_main/Engineering/TechStack/Python-AI/Python for beginners/README.md

    - Modules and packages
    - Installing packages with pip

-### About Saved Outputs

-All notebooks include **saved outputs** for each code cell.
-This means:
-- You can view the expected results without running the code
-- The outputs are preserved when viewing on GitHub or locally
-- You can see what each example produces before trying it yourself

 **Note**: When you run the notebooks yourself, you'll get fresh outputs.
 The saved outputs serve as reference examples.

 ### How to Use the Notebooks